 For each image archived in JPEG 2000 format, two files need to be considered: (1) the compressed file physically included in the archive, and (2) the dynamically generated data file produced by decompressing the J2C/JP2 file.
-TPDS strongly recommends that these two files have the same name but different extensions: ".J2C" for a raw codestream file or ".JP2" for a JP2 formatted file and ".IMG" for the decompressed file.
-(The "J2C" and "JP2" file extensions are reserved exclusively, and must be used, for JPEG 2000 compressed files within the PDS).-)
+These two files have the same name but different extensions: ".J2C" for a raw codestream file or ".JP2" for a JP2 formatted file and ".IMG" for the decompressed file.
+(The "J2C" and "JP2" file extensions are is reserved exclusively, and must be used, for JPEG 2000 compressed files within the PDS).

 Like all PDS data files, both the compressed and the decompressed data files require labels.
 Both files must be described by a single, detached PDS label file using the combined-detached label approach (see Section 5.2.2).
 Attached labels are not permitted for JPEG 2000 compressed data, because an attached PDS header would violate the JP2 format.
 In a combined-detached label, each individual file is described using an explicit FILE object.
-There is the general framework is:
+The general framework is:

 '''

 PDS VERSION ID

 = PDS3

 DATA SET ID

+=

+. . .

 PRODUCT ID

+= ...

 (other parameters relevant to both compressed and decompressed

 files)

 OBJECT

 = COMPRESSED FILE

 (parameters describing the compressed file)

-END OBJECT
+END_OBJECT

-= COMPRESSED FILE
+= COMPRESSED_FILE

 OBJECT

 = UNCOMPRESSED FILE

 (parameters describing the first uncompressed file)

-END OBJECT
+END_OBJECT

 = UNCOMPRESSED FILE

 END

 '''

-The compressed file is described byvia a "minimal label" (see Section 5.2.3), and t.
-The following keywords are required:
+The compressed file is described by a "minimal label" (see Section 5.2.3), and the following keywords are required:

-'''

-FILE NAME

-= name of the compressed file

-RECORD TYPE

-= UNDEFINED

-ENCODING TYPE

-= "J2C" or "JP2"

-ENCODING TYPE VERSION NAME

-= version of the JPEG 2000 specification

-consistent with the data product

-INTERCHANGE FORMAT

-UNCOMPRESSED FILE NAME

-= name of the decompressed file

-REQUIRED STORAGE BYTES

-= approximate total number of bytes in the

-decompressed data file

-DESCRIPTION

-= brief description of the JPEG 2000

-format, including a reference to the

-'''
+FILE_NAME RECORD_TYPE = name of the compressed file = UNDEFINED ENCODING_TYPE = "J2C" or "JP2" ENCODING_TYPE_VERSION_NAME = version of the JPEG 2000 specification consistent with the data product INTERCHANGE_FORMAT = BINARY UNCOMPRESSED_FILE_NAME = name of the decompressed file REQUIRED_STORAGE_BYTES = approximate total number of bytes in the decompressed data file DESCRIPTION = brief description of the JPEG 2000 format, including a reference to the full specification